MarketSquare/robotframework-tidy/docs/source/transformers/NormalizeComments.rst

 .. |TRANSFORMERNAME| replace:: NormalizeComments
 .. include:: enabled_hint.txt

-Normalize spacing after beginning of the comment.
+Normalizes spacing after the beginning of the comment.
 Fixes ``missing-space-after-comment`` rule violations from the Robocop.

 .. tab-set::